albertoibravo/odin-recipes/README.md

-This is my odin project for a webpage about recipes, it supposed that i have to apply all the knowledge that i learn in html, git, github lesssons.
+This is my odin project for a webpage about recipes, it supposed that i have to apply all the knowledge that i learned in html, git, github lesssons.